Cajun Shrimp Skillet

 - 1 teaspoon Worcestershire sauce

 - 1 teaspoon pepper

 - 1/2 teaspoon crushed red pepper flakes

 - 1/4 teaspoon cayenne pepper

 - 1/8 teaspoon dried oregano

 - 1 pound uncooked large shrimp, peeled and deveined

 - Hot cooked grits, optional

-- In a large skillet, heat butter over medium-high heat.
+- In a large cast-iron or other heavy skillet, heat butter over medium-high heat.
 Add garlic; cook and stir 1 minute.
 Stir in beer, Worcestershire sauce and seasonings; bring to a boil.
-Add shrimp; cook 3-4 minutes or until shrimp turn pink, stirring occasionally.
+Add shrimp; cook until shrimp turn pink, 3-4 minutes, stirring occasionally.
 If desired, serve over grits.
-Yield: 4 servings.